bartekmotyl/favourite-photo-browser/README.md

 The current versdion is an early alpha / MVP version, with basic UI but with both main features (browsing and marking favourites) already working.

+At the moment there is no distribution packege available to download (should available soon though!), you would need to compile the tool yourself.
+On Windows the easiest way is to use [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/) which can be downloaded for free from Microsoft.
+On Mac or Linux one may use [JetBrains Raider](https://www.jetbrains.com/rider/) (paid software) or compile using command line tools.

 # Contribution

 If you would like to help to make the program better (and especailly if you have experience with C# programming), please contact me!